 The Queerness is managed by a group of LGBTQ+ writers, all of whom bear collective responsibility for maintaining a steady stream of thought-provoking articles.

 You can click on each writer’s name to go directly to their author page.

 Lee Williscroft-Ferris (Founder)

-Lee Williscroft-Ferris is the founder of The Queerness.
+Lee Williscroft-Ferris was the founder of The Queerness.
 He spent two years as Editor-in-Chief of So So Gay, then the UK’s fastest growing online LGBT magazine.
 He has also written for FS magazine and Reykjavik Grapevine and is a signature blogger at The Huffington Post UK and a contributor to Indy Voices.
-He is a left-handed dyspraxic vegan stumbling his way through life.
-He spends his time between Northumberland and Reykjavik and is particularly passionate about human and animal rights.
+He is a left-handed, dyspraxic vegan stumbling his way through life.
+He spends his time between Northumberland, Paris, Toronto and Reykjavik and is particularly passionate about human and animal rights.

 Marcus Stow is a cisgender gay man in Walthamstow, East London.
 He’s passionate about intersectionality in LGBT+ organisations and spaces.
 He loves to rant about racism, gentrification and other social justice issues on Twitter and has previously written for So So Gay.
 He likes to sing Whitney songs on karaoke and loves to encourage his husband to cook him gourmet meals.